touretzkyds/cozmo-tools/README.md

 # cozmo-tools

+For a radically different approach to Cozmo programming more suited to beginners, try Calypso at https://Calypso.software

-## Tools for programming Anki's Cozmo robot.
+## Tools for programming Anki's Cozmo robot via the Python SDK.

 * __simple_cli__ provides a _Command Line Interface_ for the Cozmo SDK
 so you can evaluate expressions in the context of an active SDK connection